On this page

 Housing benefit

 Housing benefit (HB) helps with the cost of rent if you are on a low income.
-You can only make a new claim for HB if you live in certain types of temporary or supported accommodation (otherwise, you get help with rent through the UC housing cost element).
+You may have an ongoing HB award.
+If you don't already have HB, you can only make a new claim if you live in certain types of temporary or supported accommodation (otherwise, you get help with rent through the UC housing cost element).
 For example, if you live in certain types of temporary accommodation that are provided because you are homeless, you must claim HB if you need help with your rent.
 The same applies if you live in accommodation provided by a voluntary organisation or housing association to meet your need for, and where you get, care, support or supervision.

 Contact your local authority to claim HB.
 You usually get maximum HB if you are entitled to income-related ESA or UC.
 In order to be eligible for HB you must be liable for rent, so you cannot claim this if you live with your parents in their home.